repairnator/repairnator-experiments-jkali-one-failing-test-case/README.md

 - **Failing Travis CI Build**: [https://api.travis-ci.org/v3/build/384776966](https://api.travis-ci.org/v3/build/384776966)
 - **Passing Travis CI Build**: [https://api.travis-ci.org/v3/build/385186961](https://api.travis-ci.org/v3/build/385186961)

-(There are different changes, so it is necessary to find which is the ont that fixes the build)
+(There are different changes, so it is necessary to find which is the one that fixes the build)

 - **Kali patch**: